How to use the hidden field block

 The URL of a form/page can also contain certain values.
 Those are often stored in the query string of the URL (what's a query string?).
 The query string is at the end of the URL and can contain fully flexible name-value pairs.

-A query string is a somewhat technical tool to send data in a URL.
+A query string is an often used method to send data in a URL.
 Some background information on how to supply a query string:

 - You can add multiple parameters to a query string;